-The electronic/magnetic media filing requirement applies separately to originals and corrections.
+The electronic/magnetic media filing requirement applies separately to original and amended returns.
 Any person, including a corporation, partnership, individual, estate, and trust, that is required to file 250 or more Forms 1042-S must file such returns electronically/ magnetically.
 The filing requirement applies individually to each reporting entity as defined by its separate taxpayer identification number (TIN).
-This requirement applies separately to original and corrected returns.
+This requirement applies separately to original and amended returns.
 For example, if you have 300 original Forms 1042-S, they must be filed electronically/magnetically.
-However, if 200 of those forms contained erroneous information, the corrections may be filed on paper forms because the number of corrected Forms 1042-S is less than the 250-or-more filing requirement.
+However, if 200 of those forms contained erroneous information, the amended returns may be filed on paper forms because the number of amended Forms 1042-S is less than the 250-or-more filing requirement.

-If you file electronically or on magnetic media, do not file the CAUTION same returns on paper.
+If you file electronically or on magnetic media, do not file the митюх same returns on paper.
 Duplicate filing may cause penalty notices to be generated.